imfulltime/masonic-traveler/SETUP.md

 # 🚀 Easy Setup Guide for Masonic Traveler

-Your project is now connected to GitHub!
+Your project is now connected to GitHub and ready for deployment!
 Here's what you need to do next:

 ## ✅ Already Done
 - ✅ GitHub repository: https://github.com/imfulltime/masonic-traveler
 - ✅ All code is pushed to GitHub
 - ✅ Dependencies are installed
+- ✅ Build process fixed and working
+- ✅ Vercel deployment ready

 ## 🔗 Next Steps

 ### 1. 🗄️ Set Up Supabase (Database)

+#### Quick Setup with Our Script
 1. **Go to [supabase.com](https://supabase.com) and sign up**
 2. **Create a new project**:
    - Project name: `masonic-traveler`